 AB5 is a California bill requiring a three-factor test to determine if an independent contractor is “employed” by a company.
 The factors are written such that it’s difficult not to be classified as an employee.
 To remain an independent contractor, the person must be free from the employer’s control and direction, perform work outside the usual course of business, and be engaged in an independently established occupation or business.
 The stated goal is ensuring that workers aren’t called independent contractors when they are employees, thus denying them employee rights.
 The reality is that the goal is to move people, like those working for rideshare companies, to employee status.

 What this means for companies: Companies such as Uber will have to qualify workers as employees, creating a substantial financial burden.
 Once qualified as an employee, the person becomes eligible for guaranteed minimum wage, overtime pay, breaks, and various benefits.
 As employees, they can also join a union.
-It will impact every employer who hires independent contractors for project work, including in the tech industry.
+It will impact every employer that hires independent contractors for project work, including in the tech industry.
 It’s likely to reduce independent contracting opportunities, too, causing a negative economic impact.

 Action: The utilization of contracted workers in the workplace has ignited employee protests against employers.
 In the tech industry, these workers are often excluded from getting benefits unless employed by a staffing agency.
 The trend is for employers to require staffing agencies to provide some primary benefits, like health insurance.
 But many employers don’t go through staffing agencies.
-If you use independent contractors, it’s essential to know the details of their working arrangements if hired through staffing agencies, and make sure hired gig workers don’t qualify for employee status to avoid getting blindsided with protests and legal claims.
+If you use independent contractors, it’s essential to know the details of their working arrangements if hired through staffing agencies and make sure hired gig workers don’t qualify for employee status to avoid getting blindsided with protests and legal claims.

 3. The PRO Act would allow secondary boycotts.